christianwhocodes/ComingSoon/README.md

 - Clean, modular structure (layouts, includes, data)
 - Ready for GitHub Pages deployment

+## 🪄 Use This Template for Your Own "Coming Soon" Site

+You can easily create your own "Coming Soon" site by forking this repository and customizing it with your own content—no code changes required!

+**Steps:**
+1. **Fork this repository**
+   Click the "Fork" button at the top right of this page to create your own copy under your GitHub account.

+2. **Clone your fork (optional)**
+   If you want to preview or edit locally, clone your forked repo to your computer.

+3. **Customize via GitHub Actions Variables**
+   Go to your fork’s **Settings** → **Secrets and variables** → **Actions** → **Variables** and set your site’s title, description, hero text, contact info, social links, countdown date, and more (see table below).

+4. **Deploy**
+   Push to your `main` branch (or just save your variable changes).
+GitHub Actions will build and deploy your customized site automatically.

+5. **Update Anytime**
+   You can update your site’s content at any time by changing the variables—no need to edit code or HTML!

 ## 🛠️ Customizing Your Site

 You can change your site’s title, description, hero text, contact info, social links, and more by setting repository variables in GitHub: